 Within the park there are limited food options that include Lassen Café & Gift that offers sandwiches and stunning patio views.

-Where to stay: just like Avenue of the Giants, Lassen is a great spot to camp overnight, but make sure to book early, especially during the busy season.
+Just like Avenue of the Giants, Lassen is a great spot to camp overnight, but make sure to book the campsites early, especially during the busy season.

 Manzanita Lake Camping Cabins – located at the northwest entrance to the park these rustic cabins are reasonably priced and comfortable.